P

 • Their French name, nonpareil, means “without equal” — a reference to their beautiful plumage.

-• Illegal capture and trade is one of the largest threats to breeding populations around the world.
+• Illegal capture and trade are some of the largest threats to breeding populations around the world.

 • They have a migration-molt pattern more similar to waterfowl than other songbirds.